 Release of Information.
 Applicants, recipients, and their legal representatives have the right to review their case records.
-No record will be released to a third party unless the Administrator receives a signed consent form in which the applicant expressly authorizes the release of his or her records to the specified parties.
-Whenever the Administrator releases any information, he/she will make a notation in the applicant's file stating to whom the record was released and the date.
+No record will be released to a third party unless the Administrator receives a signed consent form in which the applicant expressly authorizes the release of their records to the specified parties.
+Whenever the Administrator releases any information, they will make a notation in the applicant's file stating to whom the record was released and the date.
 The Administrator may charge a reasonable fee for reproduction of records.